djalbat/the-occam-user-manual/understanding-grammars.md

     B
 ```

-Now consider the parse tree of the first of the premises:
+Now consider the parse tree for the first of the premises:

 ```
                          unqualifiedMetastatement [0]